Samenspraak/samenspraak/ROADMAP.md

 - Jaarlijkse herijking van manifest en governance
 - Mogelijke spin-offs of toepassingen in onderwijs, beleid of buurtinitiatieven

-*Eindpunt:* Samenspraak blijft klein van toon, maar stevig van fundament.
+*Eindpunt:* Samenspraak blijft kleinschalig in toon en zorgvuldig in opzet.

 ---